boblyx/fire/docs/README.md

     1. Extinguisher placement (as 2xN vector)
     1. Extinguisher coverage (as 2xP vector)
     1. Travel route to extinguisher (as 2xL vector)
+    1. Compliance (0 for fail, 1 for pass)

 ### 2. AI Training
 1. For each data item, vectorize all paths / boundaries.